MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/weaviate-connector.md

 ---
-title: Using the Semantic Kernel Weaviate Vector Store connector (Experimental)
+title: Using the Semantic Kernel Weaviate Vector Store connector (Preview)
 description: Contains information on how to use a Semantic Kernel Vector store connector to access and manipulate data in Weaviate.
 zone_pivot_groups: programming-languages
 author: westey-m